← Back to Blog

 Before you get frustrated, understand why this happens:

 1. They don't know they should.
 Many people think "free stock photo" means no strings attached.
+The Unsplash license, for example, technically doesn't require attribution.
+Many downloaders have never considered that credit might be appropriate.

 2. It's friction they skip.
 Adding a credit link takes an extra step.
 When rushing to publish, it gets skipped.
+Content managers under deadline pressure cut every corner they can.

 4. Template and theme issues.
 Sometimes the site design doesn't have a natural place for image credits.
+The layout simply doesn't accommodate a caption or attribution line.

 The good news?
 Most sites will add credit when asked politely.
 They're not malicious, just busy.
+And when you reach out with a friendly, brief email, you're giving them an easy opportunity to do the right thing.

 Backlinks compound over time.
-Here's how:
+Here's how the trajectory typically looks:

 Month 1: You get 10 backlinks from reaching out to sites using your photos.